Tom Threepersons: The tale of Threeperson's youth

-Career as a lawman and soldier
+The tale of his Early Career

-He and his friend Bill White reportedly joined the Royal North-West Mounted Police, and were stationed near Calgary; however, no records show a Threepersons serving in the mounted police.
+Threepersons and Bill White reportedly joined the Royal North-West Mounted Police and were stationed near Calgary; however, no records show a Threepersons serving in the mounted police.
 Shortly thereafter the two were assigned to capture a gang of outlaws who had murdered an entire family.
-Threepersons and White tracked the suspects for five days through heavy snow, toward the Yukon River in Alaska, having to abandon their horses and continue on foot, carrying their weapons and backpacks.
-On the fifth day, they encountered the gang of three men, and engaged them in a shootout, during which Bill White and one of the outlaws were killed.
+Threepersons and White tracked the suspects for five days through heavy snow toward the Yukon River in Alaska, having to abandon their horses and continue on foot, carrying their weapons and backpacks.
+On the fifth day, they encountered the gang of three men, and engaged them in a shootout, during which White and one of the outlaws were killed.
 The other two fled.
-Threepersons buried White, then continued after the outlaws.
+Threepersons buried White then continued after the outlaws.
 Several days later, at a small settlement called End of the Trail, Threepersons located them.
 Rather than confronting them in the town, he located the cabin where they were staying outside of town, and waited for them there.
 When they arrived, a shootout ensued during which both outlaws were killed.

+He moved to Douglas, Arizona around 1914, where he worked as a cowboy.